xtsvi/xtsvi/README.md

 ## Hi there 👋

-# Oleksandr Tsvirko
+# Alexander

 ## 👨‍💻 About Me

 Hello!
-I am Oleksandr Tsvirko, a Python Developer with a strong background in data analysis and web development.
+I am a Python Developer with a strong background in data analysis and web development.
 I am passionate about creating efficient, scalable, and innovative solutions to complex problems.
 My work primarily focuses on backend development, API creation, and database integration using modern Python frameworks.

 ## 💻 Skills